ovh/cds/docs/content/docs/concepts/workflow/payload.md

 ## Choose a git branch in the payload

-**If an application attached to the pipeline context is linked to a Git repository**, you can set `git.branch` attribute to a branch of your choice.
+**If an application attached to the pipeline context is linked to a Git repository**, you can set `git.branch` attribute to a branch of your choice:

 ![Payload](/images/workflows.design.payload.gif)